awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 #### 5. Compare storage and performance

 #### Storage
 Let’s compare now both objetcs, SaaS-Sales.csv and its Parquet transformation.
-If you go to your Amazon S3 bucket, and explore both objects, you can notice the smaller size of our Parquet dataset compared to our CSV dataset.
+If you go to your Amazon S3 bucket, and explore both objects, you can notice the smaller size of your Parquet dataset compared to your CSV dataset.

 ![Size](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_1_size.png)